- About CSRL

 Beautrice is a Ugandan born in Kamuli district.
-She has been a widow for the past 19 years with two sons and three daughters.
+She is a long time widow with two sons and three daughters.
 She attended school up to the secondary level, which is equivalent to high school.
 She has been working with CSRL since 2012 as a housekeeper.
 She is currently responsible for the general cleanliness of the girls’ and boys’ house at the guesthouse, and the annex, and preparing morning tea for the staff at the guesthouse.
 She also prepares food in the field when community meetings are held with mothers and assists in providing guests’ housekeeping services to both the Faculty and ISU students.